SpaceWarpDev/SpaceWarpDocs/pages/CustomParts.rst

 KSP 2 has a new feature allowing for parts to be colored in the VAB.
 But we can't directly set this up in Unity since KSP 2 uses a custom shader.
 SpaceWarp has an alternative to this.

-First, in Unity, set all the materials on your part that are meant to be replaced to `Standard` (Unity built in shader), then, in your `ModPlugin` class (in either :code:`OnPreInitialized` or :code:`OnInitialized`) call :code:`Colors.DeclareParts`.
+First, in Unity, set all the materials on your part that are meant to be replaced to :code:`Standard` (Unity's built-in shader), then, in your `ModPlugin` class (in either :code:`OnPreInitialized` or :code:`OnInitialized`) call :code:`Colors.DeclareParts`.
 See below for an example: